-- Installing YouTube Uploader for CASIO simplifies uploading of movie files you recorded with the "For YouTube" scene to YouTube (page 145). - To exit "For YouTube", set the mode dial to [(Auto) or ((C) (Premium Auto PRO).
+- Installing YouTube Uploader for CASIO simplifies uploading of movie files you recorded with the "For YouTube" scene to YouTube (page 146). - To stop "For YouTube" recording and return to snapshot shooting, select a different BEST SHOT scene (page 70), or change the recording mode to

+(Auto) or (Remium Auto PRO) (page 28).

-- Movies recorded with the "For YouTube" scene are stored in a special folder to make them easy to locate for uploading (page 156).
-"For YouTube" movies are shot using the image size, recording speed, and quality settings configured in the Movie Mode (page 67). - Snapshots cannot be shot (regardless of whether you are recording or not) while the "For YouTube" scene is selected. - A single movie can have a maximum file size of 2,048MB or a playback time of 15 minutes.
+- Movies recorded with the "For YouTube" scene are stored in a special folder to make them easy to locate for uploading (page 155).
+"For YouTube" movies are shot using the image size, recording speed, and quality settings configured in the Movie mode (page 61). - Snapshots cannot be shot (regardless of whether you are recording or not) while the "For YouTube" scene is selected. - A single movie can have a maximum file size of 2,048MB or a playback time of 15 minutes.
 The actual maximum recording time depends on the movie mode used for recording (page 192).

-Shooting a Snapshot while Shooting a Movie (Snapshot In Movie)
+Shooting a Snapshot while Shooting a Movie